By: Leah Alsept

 They haven’t thought a lot about replacing themselves with other students who may be interested in continuing the show, but they have a few months left before they leave campus.
 Anything could happen within that time.
 Life is about as unpredictable as a football game.

-Note: A correction was made; “The Turnover” is on it’s nineteenth episode.
+Correction: “The Turnover” is on its nineteenth episode.